dqops/dqo/docs/data-sources/csv.md

 The configuration of the additional file format options is available on two levels: connection settings and table settings.

-The additional format settings at connection settings is treated as a default settings, common to the tables in the connection.
+The additional format options at connection settings are treated as default settings, common to the tables in the connection.
-The additional format settings at table settings overrides the settings from the connection when are configured in the table settings.
+The additional format options at table settings overrides the settings from the connection when they are configured in the table settings.

 ### Working with partitioned files